sdiehl/mdbook-include-rs/README.md

 ## License

-This project is licensed under either:
+This project is licensed under:

-- MIT license
 - Apache License, Version 2.0

-at your option.